 Around 40% of the wool Bless Ewe sold was to three companies across the country in Ohio, Texas and North Carolina.
 All three went out of business during the pandemic, Bernard said.

 A major source of customers for breeding stock is the Washington State Fair in Puyallup, which was closed last year due to the pandemic.

 “The one that hit me really hard was that the fair was cancelled, so I couldn’t go and show my stock, which is a big source for my sales,” Bernard said.
 “I get probably 75% of my sales based on my fair performance.”

 Bernard took to GoFundMe in hopes of raising enough money to make it through the winter.
 Feed is only one of the costs associated with maintaining the farm.
 Because many of Bernard’s sheep have special needs, Bless Ewe also has to pay for medicine and vet visits.
+You can donate to the GoFundMe here.
 So far she’s raised $6,000 of her $15,000 goal.

 Bernard isn’t in it for the money — something made abundantly clear within minutes of visiting the farm.
 Bless Ewe Sheep Company is a sanctuary as much as it is a working farm.
 Bernard takes in elderly sheep, sheep that are disabled or sick, or would otherwise be sent to be slaughtered.

 The care and compassion Bernard takes in raising her sheep is something rare in the era of factory farms.
 Bernard has names for each of the more than 100 sheep on the farm.
 Any sheep she sells always have a home back at Bless Ewe.